 Abstract:

-Drought stress is an increasing threat for plants in tropical forests, especially in the context of human-induced increasing drought frequency and severity as already observed over the Amazon basin.
-In this global context of climate change, vegetation models are key tools to predict the future of tropical ecosystems as they allow simulating various range of future scenarios (climate, disturbance etc.), and the corresponding response of the forest.
-Some simulation runs suggest a complete dieback of tropical forests or a rapid transition towards Savannah-like ecosystem in the coming decades because of increasing drought frequency.
-However, soil hydraulics and plant below-ground processes representation substantially differ between these models which were mainly calibrated to represent aboveground dynamics of tropical forests.
-In parallel, large uncertainties remain on soil properties at the regional level used by these models.
-How vegetation models are sensitive to soil representation regarding below-ground processes has been sporadically addressed to date, while it is a mandatory step before developing new representations of the rooting system of forests.
+Drought stress is an increasing threat for plants in tropical forests, especially in the context of human-induced increase of drought frequency and severity as observed over the Amazon basin.
+In the global context of climate change, vegetation models are key tools to predict the future of tropical ecosystems as they allow simulating various range of future scenarios (climate, disturbance, etc.), and the corresponding response of the biome.
+Some model runs suggest a complete dieback of tropical forests or a rapid transition towards a Savannah-like ecosystem in the coming decades because of increasing drought frequency while others forecast an overall greenup due to CO2 fertilization and the ecosystem resilience.
+Part of the discrepancy between those outputs stem from the representation of soil hydraulics and plant below-ground processes that substantially differ between vegetation models.
+In addition, those models were mainly calibrated to represent aboveground dynamics of tropical forests whereas large uncertainties remain for soil properties at the regional level used.
+How sensitive vegetation models are to soil parameters and below-ground processes has been only sporadically addressed to this date, while it is critical to develop reliable model instances under increasing water demand and drought stress.

-Here, we propose to compare the sensitivities of three state-of-the-art vegetation models, ORCHIDEE (big leaf), LPJ-GUESS (individual) and ED2 (cohort) to the variability in soil properties at the regional level over tropical regions.
-These three models differ in their representation of the rooting system and plant below-ground behavior.
-We show how the variability in growth primary productivity, evapotranspiration and XXX simulated by each model is impacted when varying soil properties representative of the observed range over the region.
-We expect XXX
+Here, we propose to compare the sensitivities of three state-of-the-art vegetation models, namely ORCHIDEE (big leaf), ED2 (cohort), and LPJ-GUESS (individual), to the variability in soil properties at the regional level over the Amazon.
+These three models differ in their representation of the rooting system and plant below-ground functioning.
+We show how the variability in growth primary productivity, evapotranspiration and experienced stress simulated by each model varies when changing soil properties in a representative range of values over the region.